mtorpey/journey/final.md

 Examine the boxes on the thermometer to see which character took the most flights.
 Stick the following label to their Character Sheet, in the area marked "Leave this area blank":
 > **Polluter**: Each time you move into a city adjacent to a flooded city, roll a die: on a 1, the inhabitants attack you and you skip the rest of your turn.

-All players vote on which of the following two labels should be added to the Rules Sheet over the label marked [ENV_GLOBALWARMING1]:
+All players vote on which of the following two labels should be added to the Rules Sheet over the label marked [G]:

 > Each player may take only one flight per game.